arvinlp/arvinlp/README.md

 ## 🙋‍♂️ About Me
 - 👀 I’m interested in macos
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python ang golang

 ## 🚀 Languages and Tools: